top of page

 https://www.abc.net.au/news/2025-09-04/wa-police-australind-station-staff-shortage-concerns/105728914?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-NSW POLICE OFFICERS SHOULD NOT MAKE BAIL DECISIONS ABOUT THEIR CHARGED COLLEAGUES, FORMER MAGISTRATE SAYS - 2025 NSW
+NSW POLICE OFFICERS SHOULD NOT MAKE BAIL DECISIONS ABOUT THEIR CHARGED COLLEAGUES, FORMER MAGISTRATE SAYS - 2025 NEW SOUTH WALES

 A former NSW magistrate and an anti-domestic violence advocacy organisation are calling for an overhaul of the state's police bail system.
 They argue the initial decision about granting bail for police officers who are charged should be made independently from police.Forty-two NSW Police officers have been charged with domestic violence offences from January 1, 2023 to March this year.